-- Objectives difficult to understand or not clearly stated. - Poor or missing technical requirements (e.g. not covering the key points, not quantified or verifiable, not matching market need) - Poor or missing engineering approach (e.g. Baseline concept not described, missing reviews or checks, lack of key testing or validation) - Poor or inadequate programme of work (e.g. missing customer involvement, missing design or development steps) and inconsistency between text, flowchart, WPD and GANTT. - Missing experience or facilities No information on relevant work done by the company, no or poor relevant CVs for the key personnel, no (or poor information) on facilities and/or having no plan to acquire it - Poor WPD (e.g. insufficient detail to understand the full scope of the work, no clear responsibilities, inputs and outputs of each WPD) - Poor WBS (e.g. spaghetti WBS and flowchart, too many/few WPD, WP not with tasks for more than one entity)
+- Objectives difficult to understand or not clearly stated. - Poor or missing technical requirements (e.g. not covering the key points, not quantified or verifiable specifications, not matching market need) - Poor or missing engineering approach (e.g. Baseline concept not described w.r.t. state of the art, missing reviews or checks, lack of key testing or validation) - Poor or inadequate programme of work (e.g. missing customer involvement, missing design or development steps) and inconsistency between text, flowchart, WPD and GANTT. - Missing experience or facilities No information on relevant work done by the company, no or poor relevant CVs for the key personnel, no (or poor information) on facilities and/or having no plan to acquire it. - Poor Work Breakdown Structure (e.g. spaghetti WBS and flowchart, too many/few WPD, WP not with tasks for more than one entity) - Poor Work Logic Flow diagrams (e.g. not matching WBS/WPDs, not showing decision points/reviews or loops) - Poor Work Package Descriptions (e.g. insufficient detail to understand the full scope of the work, no clear responsibilities, inputs and outputs of each WPD)